Skip to main content

 Found

-Indoor unit control board communication relay failure
+Indoor unit control board communication circuit failure

 Key check